HST-Based Lens Model of SDSS J1226+2152, in Preparation for JWST-ERS TEMPLATES: Lensing Analysis

 The north cluster is dominated by a cluster-scale halo, centered near the BCG.
 Similarly to the south cluster and the V0 model, we leave all of its parameters free with the exception of $r_{cut}=1500$ kpc.
 Two galaxies that appear in close projection to the images of the lensed galaxies are decoupled from the cluster member catalog.
 The first is a faint cluster member galaxy that perturbs image 10.2 of \arcnamelong\ and generates two additional images of clumps 8 and 9 (see \autoref{sec:arcs} for a description of the lensed images).
 The second is an interloping galaxy at $z=0.77$ (galaxy G1 in \citealt{Tejos2021}, D1 in \citealt{Bayliss2011}).
 As was done in \citet{Tejos2021}, we include this galaxy in the same lens plane of the cluster.
 This approximation simplifies the lensing solution to one lens plane, and improves the accuracy of image positions as well as magnification compared to omitting the line-of-sight mass from the lens model \citep{Raney2020}.

 The final lens model, which we label V1, has seven halos solved for individually: three in the south cluster core (a cluster-scale halo, the BCG, and another luminous galaxy), three in the north cluster core (a cluster-scale halo, a foreground galaxy, and a faint cluster-member galaxy), and one in the northwest cluster core (a group-size halo).
 The galaxies' PIEMD scaling parameters $\sigma$ and $r_{cut}$ are also allowed to vary.
-This model has $32$ free parameters and $50$ constraints.
+This model (V1) has $32$ free parameters and $50$ constraints, resulting in image-plane rms of $0\farcs26$.
+For reference, model V0 had 16 free parameters and 26 constraints, and an image-plane rms of $0\farcs08$ for the knots in the lensed galaxy in the north core \citep{Solimano2022}.
+The best-fit parameters of V1 and their statistical uncertainties are tabulated in \autoref{table.lensmodel}.